-Indiana University Bloomington ranks 10th nationwide among more than 1,000 U.S. universities in overall number of students studying abroad, according to the latest Open Doors report released by the Institute of International Education.
-IUB has ranked in the top 20 for more than two decades for the total number of students going abroad.
+Indiana University Bloomington ranks tenth nationwide among more than 1,000 U.S. universities in overall number of students studying abroad, according to the latest Open Doors report released today by the Institute for International Education.
+IUB has ranked in the top 10 for the past four years and in the top 20 for the past two decades.

-IU is strongly ranked nationally across all three duration periods -- #5 for semester students, #13 for academic year students and #16 for summer/short-term programs -- which indicates a balanced distribution of students across programs of different lengths while the national trend has students participating in shorter programs.
+Sideli noted that IU is strongly ranked across all three duration periods -- #8 for semester students, #11 for academic year students and #15 for summer/short-term programs which indicates a balanced distribution of students across programs of different lengths.

 The Institute of International Education, the leading not-for-profit educational and cultural exchange organization in the United States, has conducted an annual statistical survey of campuses regarding international students in the United States since 1919, and with support from the U.S. Department of State's Bureau of Educational and Cultural Affairs since the early 1970s.

 The Open Doors 2014 report is available at www.iie.org/opendoors.

 111 South Jordan Avenue